Melissa Ferrick

 Melissa Ferrick is an American singer-songwriter.
-She is a music professor at Northeastern University and formally at Berklee College of Music.
+She is a music professor at Northeastern University and Berklee College of Music.

 Early life

 Ferrick was raised in Ipswich, Massachusetts.
-Her father John was a public school teacher who managed several free-jazz bands on the side.
+Her father John was a public school teacher who also managed several free-jazz bands.
 As a child, Ferrick would often accompany her father to clubs on Boston's North Shore to watch the bands play.
-She began taking classical violin lessons at the age of five, and then moved on to the piano.
+She began taking classical violin lessons at the age of five, and later, piano.
 In elementary and junior high school, she learned the trumpet and bass.
 Altogether, she received 15 years of formal music training, including two years at Berklee College of Music.
-She dropped out to pursue a music career.
+She dropped out in 1990 to pursue a music career.